MicrosoftDocs/dynamics-365-ai/ai-docs/sales/email-engagement.md

 <a name="NewMessage"></a>

 ### Create a new message
  You can activate email engagement features for any email that you send from within [!INCLUDE[pn_sales_business_doc_name](../includes/pn-sales-business-doc-name.md)].
-The main record for the message (typically the record are looking at when you create it), is set as its **Regarding** value, though the various to, from, and copy-to email addresses can also affect the places where you are able to see the message and where its KPIs may apply. <!--[!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Relationship analytics](relationship-analytics.md)-->
+The main record for the message (typically the record are looking at when you create it), is set as its **Regarding** value, though the various to, from, and copy-to email addresses can also affect the places where you are able to see the message and where its KPIs may apply.

  To add an email activity to a record: